 The marketing challenges and opportunities facing knowledge-based businesses are very different from firms selling products.
-Chris Kaday suggests ten ways to help spread the word about your knowledge-based business
+Chris Kaday suggests ten ways to help spread the word about your knowledge-based consultancy

-There are more and more individuals trying to convert their knowledge, skill and experience into a serious business than ever before.
-And yet so many are failing to meet the required critical mass or get sufficient cash in the bank.
+There are more and more individuals trying to convert their knowledge, skill and experience into a viable business than ever before.
+And yet many are struggling to get their consultancies off the ground.

 Here are ten top tips that are designed to help anyone thinking of setting up a knowledge-based business or those who would like to be producing more results in their current business for less effort.

 You might be working on your own but that's no reason why you shouldn’t have a business action plan setting out:

 - precisely what you want to earn in the coming year;

 - how many projects at an average project value you need to gain;

 - how many opportunities and proposals you need to make to get these;

 - what marketing you will use to create these opportunities;